GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 /etc/init.d/networking restart
 ```

-Restart server
+Restart the server.

 ## Fully Qualified Domain Name (FQDN)

 Gluu must be deployed on a fully qualified domain name (FQDN), e.g. `https://my-gluu.server.com`.
 Localhost is **not** supported.

-If you do not have a globally FQDN or you are testing  Gluu out, you must edit all ```hosts``` files that will interact with Gluu including and most importantly your Gluu server.
+If deploying without a global FQDN or testing Gluu out, all `hosts` files that will interact with Gluu must be edited, including and most importantly the Gluu server.

-In linux choosing the editor you like open the hosts file and add your IP and FQDN of choice :
+In Linux, edit the hosts file and add the appropriate IP and FQDN.
+For example:
 ```
 vi /etc/hosts
 ```
-If your IP was ```192.168.1.1``` ,and your FQDN was ```test.gluu.org```, you would add this to all your hosts files:
+If the IP was `192.168.1.1`, and the FQDN was `test.gluu.org`, add this to all hosts files:

 ```
 192.168.1.1 test.gluu.org
 ```

 !!!
 Note
-     Windows hosts file location is at ```C:\Windows\System32\drivers\etc\hosts```
+     The Windows hosts file is located at `C:\Windows\System32\drivers\etc\hosts`

 ## Cloud-specific notes

 ### Amazon AWS

 Amazon AWS instances provide a public and private IP address.
-While
-running the `/install/community-edition-setup/setup.py` script, **use the
-Private IP address**.
-Also, use a hostname other than the long default
-hostname that Amazon provides as CN(Canonical Name).
-Update your DNS or hosts file accordingly.
+While running the `/install/community-edition-setup/setup.py` script, **use the Private IP address**.
+Also, use a hostname other than the long default hostname that Amazon provides as CN(Canonical Name).
+Update the DNS or hosts file accordingly.

 ### Google Cloud Platform

-Gluu Server installation in GCP is pretty straight forward.
-We need to check a couple of
-points for this installation:
+Gluu Server installation in GCP is pretty straightforward.
+We need to check a couple of points for this installation:

  - Deployer must select supported operating system and required resources.
  - Enable 'HTTPS' from 'Firewall'